collective/collective.recipe.solrinstance/README.txt

   startup.
 This defeats the locking mechanism that allows multiple processes to safely access a Lucene index.

+spellcheckField
+  Configures the field used as a source for the spellcheck search component.
+  Defaults to `default`.

 autoCommitMaxDocs
     Let's you enable auto commit handling and force a commit after at least the number of documents were added.
 This is disabled by default.